 Flat white Starlink receivers are beginning to sprout like dandelions in RV parks and at rallies.
-Everybody wants to stay online, and after years of unreliable campground WiFi, it's no wonder that frequent travelers prefer to "roll their own" solution.
+After years of suffering through iffy campground WiFi, it's no wonder that frequent travelers prefer a more reliable solution.

 Before we get into it, let me say that we are NOT Amazon affiliates and don't make a penny when we provide links to products on other websites.
-This is just friendly advice, and the items I'm talking about are not AIR GEAR products.
-So, as with other hacks I've mentioned in this blog, follow these suggestions at your own risk.
+When I'm talking about products not sold by AIR GEAR, this is just friendly advice.

 There are three major challenges for RV & Starlink users: